FaizaAmjad/ToothFerry_UserApp_Frontend/README.md

 We welcome further contributions while adhering to our privacy policies.

 ## Authors and acknowledgement
-Show your appreciation to those who have contributed to the Dentist App.
+Show your appreciation to those who have contributed to the User App.

 ## Project Status
 The project has been completed but might require further maintenance and enhancements, such as for scaling further.